-Financial assets and liabilities, including derivatives, are initially recognized on the trade date at which the Company enters into the contractual provisions of the instrument.
+Financial assets and liabilities are initially recognized on the trade date at which the Company enters into the contractual provisions of the instrument.
 Financial assets and liabilities are initially measured at fair value.
 Subsequent measurement of financial assets or liabilities is at amortized cost or fair value.
-Subsequent measurement of derivatives are at fair value.